Aces002/Visualassignment/README.md

 Student 2 Number: C21459946

 ## Instructions

-- Fork this repository and use it a starter project for your assignment
+- Fork this repository
+- Use starter project for assignment
-- Create a new package named your student number and put all your code in this package.
+- Create a new package and put all your code in this package.
-- You should start by creating a subclass of ie.tudublin.Visual
+- Start by creating a subclass of ie.tudublin.Visual
-- There is an example visualiser called MyVisual in the example package
+- Visualiser called MyVisual is an example package
-- Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet
+- The WaveForm and AudioBandsVisual show how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment